Create a EOA or SCW signer

 | Recovery | Recovery / Seed phrase | Programmable (multisig, trusted guardians) |

-| Gas payment | User pays native gas | Relayer can pay (e.g. Base) |
+| Gas payment | User pays native gas | Relayer (e.g. Base) can pay |

 | Security model | Single key | Policy-based, multi-layer security |